 Your Company has in place a Fair Practice Code (FPC), which includes guidelines on appropriate staff conduct when dealing with the customers and on the organisation's policies vis-à-vis client protection.
-The FPC captures the spirit of the National Housing Bank guidelines on fair practices for Housing Finance Companies.
+The FPC is being revised and updated to align the same with the improved practices in relation to the dealings of the Company with its customers, and as per the various circulars issued by the National Housing Bank.